optimizely/scribe/content/stories/1800-dentist.md

 ### Consider Micro- vs. Macro- Goals

 Defining clear goals can set you up for future testing success.
-The ability to identify and measure their primary business goal — “Thank you” pageviews — while using micro-goals to understanding where users dropped out in the funnel, helped 1-800-DENTIST maximize revenue and shape hypotheses for future tests.
+The ability to identify and measure their primary business goal — “Thank you” pageviews — while using micro-goals to understand where users dropped out in the funnel, helped 1-800-DENTIST maximize revenue and shape hypotheses for future tests.